simplex-chat/simplex-chat/simplex-messaging.md

-    changing "public" key to encrypt messages, changing servers, etc.), on the simplex messaging protocol level all the messages are binary and their meaning can only be interpreted by client applications and not by the servers - this interpretation is in scope of application level protocol and out of scope of this simplex messaging protocol.
+    changing "public" key to encrypt messages, changing servers, etc.), on the simplex messaging protocol level all the messages are binary and their meaning can only be interpreted by client applications and not by the servers - this interpretation is out of scope of this simplex messaging protocol.
 - client-server architecture:
   - multiple servers, that can be deployed by the system users, can be used to send and retrieve messages.
-  - servers do not communicate with each other and do not even "know" about other servers.
+  - servers do not communicate with each other and do not "know" about other servers.
   - clients only communicate with servers (excluding the initial out-of-band message), so the message passing is asynchronous.
   - for each connection, the message recipient defines the server through which